Advanced Seminars 2018-2019

 Tuition for each seminar: $540

-Contact hours: 21 CE contact hours for licensed NYS Social Workers and Psychoanalysts for each seminar.
+Contact hours: 18 CE contact hours for licensed NYS Social Workers, Psychoanalysts and Creative Arts Therapists for each seminar.

-Please note: For licensed NYS Social Workers and Psychoanalysts applying for CE credit, an attendance sign-in sheet will be used for each class session.
+Please note: For licensed NYS Social Workers, Psychoanalysts and Creative Arts Therapists applying for CE credit, an attendance sign-in sheet will be used for each class session.
 To receive accreditation, students must sign in and out when entering and leaving the program site and must attend all sessions.

 The C.G.
 Jung Foundation for Analytical Psychology, Inc., SW CPE, is recognized by New York State Education Department's State Board of Social Work as an approved provider of continuing education for licensed social workers #0350.
 The C.G.
-Jung Foundation for Analytical Psychology, Inc. is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed psychoanalysts. #P-0015.
+Jung Foundation for Analytical Psychology, Inc. is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed psychoanalysts. #P-0015, and licensed creative arts therapists, #CAT-0068.

 The Jungian Advanced Seminars